Chart Color Schemes

 Employment

 Wheeler Heights has an educated workforce with notable representation in the technology sector.
-Its unemployment rate is 4.1%, according to AreaSearch's statistical area data aggregation.
-As of September 2025, 1,707 residents are employed, and the unemployment rate aligns with Greater Sydney's rate of 4.2%.
+Its unemployment rate is 4.0%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 1,717 residents are employed, with an unemployment rate of 0.1% lower than Greater Sydney's rate of 4.2%.

-The workforce participation rate is 73.0%, slightly higher than Greater Sydney's 70.0%.
-Census responses indicate that 41.1% of residents work from home, potentially influenced by Covid-19 lockdown impacts.
-Key industries for employment among residents are construction, professional & technical services, and health care & social assistance.
-Wheeler Heights specializes in construction, with an employment share 1.5 times the regional level.
+Workforce participation stands at 73.1%, slightly higher than Greater Sydney's 70.2%.
+Census responses indicate that 41.1% of residents work from home.
+Leading employment industries are construction, professional & technical services, and health care & social assistance.
+Construction shows strong specialization with an employment share 1.5 times the regional level.

-However, finance & insurance is under-represented, at 3.9% compared to Greater Sydney's 7.3%.
-The area offers limited local employment opportunities, as shown by the difference between Census working population and resident population counts.
-Over the year to September 2025, labour force levels decreased by 0.6%, employment declined by 2.7%, leading to a 2.0 percentage point rise in unemployment rate.
-This contrasts with Greater Sydney's employment growth of 2.1% and labour force growth of 2.4%.
+However, finance & insurance is under-represented at 3.9%, compared to Greater Sydney's 7.3%.
+The area offers limited local employment opportunities, as suggested by the ratio of working population to resident population.
+Between December 2024 and December 2025, labour force decreased by 0.2% while employment declined by 1.9%, resulting in a 1.6 percentage point rise in unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.2%.
 Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wheeler Heights' employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, based on simple weighting extrapolation for illustrative purposes only.
+Applying these projections to Wheeler Heights' employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment